Techture/weather-forecaster/README.md

 ### Installation

-Steps to get an openweather api key
+Steps to get an OpenWeather api key

 1. Register at https://home.openweathermap.org/users/sign_up
 2. Get your unique API key on your personal page